We know that being a Landlord, particularly for the first time, can be a daunting experience.

 All tenants must undergo a Right to Rent check.

-A deposit will be required (usually equivalent to six weeks’ rent), this will be payable prior to the commencement of the tenancy and is held for the duration of the tenancy.
-The deposit will be registered with the Deposit Protection Service (DPS) www.depositprotection.com, within 30 days of the commencement of the tenancy, or receipt of the deposit, whichever is earlier.
-For further information on Tenancy Deposit Protection please click on the website link: www.communities.gov.uk/tenancydeposit.
+A deposit will be required (usually equivalent to six weeks’ rent), and this will be payable prior to the commencement of the tenancy and is held for the duration of the tenancy.
+The deposit will be registered with the Deposit Protection Service (DPS), www.depositprotection.com, within 30 days of the commencement of the tenancy or receipt of the deposit, whichever is earlier.
+For further information on Tenancy Deposit Protection, please click on the website link: www.communities.gov.uk/tenancydeposit.
 Please note that no interest will be paid on the deposit.

 All properties are let on an Assured Shorthold Tenancy basis unless otherwise agreed.

 Should a tenancy be renewed for a further fixed term, a renewal fee will be payable.
 This fee is currently £60.00 inc VAT.

 The deposit and first month’s rent must be paid to us either by bankers draft or BACS transfer.
 The tenancy cannot commence until cleared funds have been received.
 The rent is payable monthly in advance by Standing Order direct to DOMVS (if we are managing the property), or direct to the Landlord for our Let Only service.
 Rent is always due on a given date; a late payment charge will be made should the rental be 7 or more days late.
 This fee is £30.00 inc VAT per letter sent.

 All property rents exclude water/sewerage charges, gas, electricity, telephone, council tax and television licence, unless otherwise stated.

 We recommend that you have adequate insurance to cover accidental damage to the landlord’s fixtures and fittings.

 DOMVS Lettings is a member of The Property Ombudsman Redress Scheme.